alexanderepstein/Mathematica-Functions/README.md

 # Add WalkFuncs.nb
-    To be able to use these extension functions as if they were bulit into Mathematica you must copy the notebook file in the same directory as your initilization file (this is a file thats everytime you start Mathematica).
+    To be able to use these extension functions as if they were bulit into Mathematica you must copy the notebook file in the same directory as your initilization file (this is a file thats ran everytime you start Mathematica).
      On Windows: C:\Users\[username]\AppData\Roaming\Mathematica\Kernal\

 # Edit init.m